ctnssc/Proiect-Practic-Testare-Manuala/README.md

    ### 1.2 Functionalities in scope ###

  Features of ***Browsing the Store Front*** section which were defined in business requirements that should be tested: functional testing, GUI testing and API testing
-The below user story was created in JIRA and describes functional specifications of the Browsing the Store Front module.
+The below user story was created in JIRA and describes functional specifications of the ***Admin Interface***.

 ***!!!!!!!!!!!!!!!!Screenshots din Jira cu user story-ul***